The Pan-African Diaspora Holiday

 No longer would English be our lingua franca, but Swahili.
 No longer would our culture be located in America, but in Africa.
 And on all of these issue history has vindicated Karenga while he is still with us as an elder.

 Karenaga and the Black Panthers were also victims of the FBI’s COINTELPRO program.
-A program which was to “expose, disrupt, misdirect, or otherwise neutralize” groups that the FBI believed were “subversive – Create dissension between groups (e.g. by spreading rumors that other groups were stealing money or bad mouthing each other).
-And it is sad that despite the stark lesson of history many continue to extend the success of COINTELPRO by letting ego and myopic spoil good relations, and good work.
+A program that was to “expose, disrupt, misdirect, or otherwise neutralize” groups that the FBI believed were “subversive – Create dissension between groups (e.g. by spreading rumors that other groups were stealing money or bad-mouthing each other).
+And it is sad that despite the stark lesson of history many continue to extend the success of COINTELPRO by letting ego and myopic spoil good relations and good work.